Health Sciences PhD

 - Maternal, child and family health

-- Workforce, organisation and wellbeing (WoW)
+- Workforce, organisation and wellbeing (WoW).

-Throughout your studies you’ll have at least two supervisors from the School of Health Sciences, who’ll have scientific expertise relevant to your research project.
-Your supervisors will give you academic guidance and tuition, helping you develop your research ideas and plans, underpinning your theory and understanding of methodology and analysis.
-They’ll read and comment on your draft work, giving you honest and constructive feedback.
-They’ll provide you with pastoral support and advice, referring you to more specialist services where necessary.
+Your supervisors will have expertise relevant to your research project, and will give you academic guidance and tuition, helping you develop your research ideas and plans, underpinning your theory and understanding of methodology and analysis.
+They’ll also give you pastoral support and advice, referring you to more specialist services where necessary.

 Depending on the nature of your research project you may also use other university facilities, including our 5G/6G Innovation Centre for the development of innovative health technologies, and the Innovation for Health Learning Laboratory.